Unity-Technologies/arfoundation-demos/README.md

 The `master` branch is compatible with Unity 2019.3

-## Image Tracking — also available on the asset store [here](https://assetstore.unity.com/packages/templates/ar-foundation-demos-image-tracking-164880)
+## Image Tracking — Also available on the asset store [here](https://assetstore.unity.com/packages/templates/ar-foundation-demos-image-tracking-164880)
 ![img](https://user-images.githubusercontent.com/2120584/86505962-759de600-bd7f-11ea-80c5-b494cdd96427.png)
 A sample app showing off how to use Image Tracking to track multiple unique images and spawn unique prefabs for each image.